CS789Team/TicketTaggerWithPSO/README.md

 This repository contains project files as following :

 *  dataset folder.
-*  fasttext folder (contains fasttext pretrained model )
+*  fasttext folder (contains using of fasttext pretrained model )
-*  w2v folder (contains W2V pretrained model as try )
+*  w2v folder (contains using of W2V pretrained model as try )
 *  others files contains source code in Python & some documents.
 *  Datasets, dataset after cleaning and the main dataset (will be shared with you later due to its large size).
 *  Dataset cleaning method in python.
+*  paper folder

 # Resouce Links